AnnaSeDab/BookSpire/README.md

  * Canva - Used to create wireframes and logo
  * Pixabay - Used to source hero image
  * Wikipedia - Used to source book cover pictures and book synopsis description
- * Github - Used as a repository
+ * Github - GitHub for versionn control for the development of application up to deployment
  * Gitpod -An online IDE used to build and develop the website
  * Heroku- The cloud platform used to host the deployed site
  * Slack - Used during development and testing to find the solutions for the encountered problems